kenijo/AutoplayStopperMV3/README.md

 # [AutoplayStopper (MV3)](https://chromewebstore.google.com/detail/autoplaystopper-mv3/gcendpekmacfohmhhkbhejjfbepkkkib)

+Blocks unwanted media autoplay on websites, with per-site whitelist control.

+It is inspired by the original [AutoplayStopper](https://chromewebstore.google.com/detail/AutoplayStopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension. ([Repository of the original extension](https://github.com/kenijo/AutoplayStopperMV2))

+## Note

 This extension is compatible with all Chromium based browsers such as: Brave, Chrome, Edge, Opera, Vivaldi, etc.

 Some browsers such as such as [Brave](https://brave.com) or [Vivaldi](https://vivaldi.com), or even [Firefox](https://www.firefox.com) already have proper browser based autoplay blocking support.
 Just enable the browser's built-in autoplay blocking feature in the settings.

-## Description

-Blocks video and audio autoplay across websites.

-It is inspired by the original [AutoplayStopper](https://chromewebstore.google.com/detail/AutoplayStopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension. ([Repository of the original extension](https://github.com/kenijo/AutoplayStopperMV2))

 ## Release Notes